-The key lesson from this is if 'pushing' is not successful, then switch to 'pulling' and vice versa.
+The key lesson from this is if pushing is not successful, then switch to pulling and vice versa.

-7.3 Key skills: communications and rapport
+7.3 Key skill of building rapport

-Communicating effectively is the main skill the consultant needs to get by in the world (see Chapter 12).
-Interestingly, the spoken word actually counts for very little in terms of the total message; voice tone and body language count for far more.
+Communicating effectively is the main skill the consultant needs to get by in the world (see Chapter 11).
+The spoken word actually counts for very little in terms of the total message as voice tone and body language are far more important.
 Key to success is getting the message across quickly and effectively and in a way that the audience relates to and wants to act on positively.

 Rapport is the skill of building cooperative relationships.
-It is the 'dance' that people do naturally.
+It is the dance that people do naturally.

 Rapport skills enable the consultant to quickly put others at ease and create trust.
-Mastering the skill of building physical rapport requires being able to sense what is going on, quickly and accurately, and demonstrate behavioural flexibility.
+Mastering the skill of building physical rapport requires being able to sense what is going on quickly and accurately and demonstrate behavioural flexibility.

-There are the two obvious measures of a person's ability to produce results through rapport: the degree to which they can perceive the other person's postures, gestures and speech patterns; and the elegance with which these can be matched through rapport.
-Physical matching is only one aspect of this; being aware of the other person's inner self is another.
+There are the two measures of a person's ability to produce results through rapport.
+First is the degree to which they can perceive the other person's postures, gestures and speech patterns and second is the elegance with which these can be matched through rapport.
+Physical matching is only one aspect of this, being aware of the other person's inner self is another.
 Establishing rapport creates an environment of trust, confidence and participation.
 Mastery of rapport skills allows the consultant to get on with anyone anywhere, greatly increases the consultant's confidence and effectiveness and makes it easier for others to communicate with the consultant.
 Rapport needs flexibility of thought and behaviour.
-Liking the other person is not necessary for rapport.
-But having confidence in a person's competence for the task in hand is.
+Liking the other person is not necessary for rapport, but having confidence in a person's competence for the task in hand is.
 If credibility for the task cannot be established, consider changing the task or person.